Table of Contents

 Later, I noticed that he also took out his phone and he seemed to be scrolling through notes on his phone.
 He did not type or text, it was more using his index finger to scroll on the screen of his phone.
 He would look at his phone and then he would turn to his test and write on it.
 Then, he would look at the phone again and then write on his test.
 He kept the phone “hidden” between his knees while he wrote on test and then he would pull it out again.

 Also, I think Audrey noticed this too.
 I saw her looking at him when he was using his phone.
 She looked up to see if you noticed he had his phone out and then she went back to working on her own test

-In the event that a student is hesitant or prefers not to report the issue to the professor, students may send an email to a Judicial Affairs staff member (see contact information below) to report a situation of academic dishonesty.
+Students who would rather not communicate directly with the professor may send an email to a Judicial Affairs staff member (see contact information below) to report an instance of academic dishonesty.
 The student can make a report by sending an email with a detailed description of the situation of the academic dishonesty.
 The staff member will respond and work with the student to fully understand the situation and the evidence.
 The staff member will address the situation using the established college process.

 If a student has concerns about making a report as an identified witness, the student may contact a staff member in Judicial Affairs to discuss the situation.
 The staff member will try to address the student’s concerns and may be able to protect the identity of the witness and still pursue disciplinary action.
 If the student concerns cannot be addressed then the student retains the right to withdraw the witness testimony.
 While Calvin does allow and pursue anonymous reports, anonymous reports almost always limit the college’s ability to follow up on the misconduct.